day8/re-frame/docs/reusable-components.md

 Notes:

-- there's no sign of `dispatch` or `subscribe` anymore
+- there's now no sign of `dispatch` or `subscribe`
-- instead, the Component is parameterised by two extra functions arguments
+- instead, the Component is parameterised by two extra function arguments
-- these functions handle the I/O
+- these functions handle the I/O requirements

-> it is almost as if we have gone full circle now, and we're back to building a Reagent Component.
-Remember that one at the top?
-The I/O needs were handled via arguments.
+> it is almost as if we have gone full circle now, and we're back to something
+> which looks like a Reagent Component.
+Remember that one at the very top?
+> The I/O requirements were handled via arguments, which shifts "knowledge" about the
+> application context to the parent.

-Let's rewrite the `customer-list` in terms of this new component:
+Let's rewrite `customer-list` in terms of this new Component:
 ```Clojure
 (defn customer-list
   []